top of page

 1. Stress

 Stress plays a major role in modulating our pain systems.
-Stress affects how our bodies perceive pain, as well as heightening our sensitivity to pain.
-A study published in the journal ‘Nature’ confirmed that ‘severity of stress showed a significant positive association with chronic low back pain’.
+It affects how our bodies perceive pain and heightens our sensitivity to it.
+A study published in the journal ‘Nature’ confirmed that severe stress significantly increases the risk of chronic low back pain.
 Severe stress, in particular, was associated with an almost 3 fold increase in the risk of chronic low back pain when compared to the general population.

 Taking a full medical history is key to managing low back pain.